mienaikoe/ziyu/Chapters/3-5-Chapter19.md

 She felt a wave of disdain wash over her.

-"Sounds like you're no better off, stowing away in the engine room of some old sailing ship."
+"You seem to think better of yourself," she said coyly, "So tell me, Ramne, why aren't you the captain?"

 He laughed, "Shinna thinks thi runs this ship.
-But it won't be long before thi understand who's really in charge."
+But it won't be long before thi understands who's really in charge."

 _Shinna?_